tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_test_everything.md

 Can you see how just getting the test system set up and ready can be challenging?
 Still, if you want to write good documentation, this is essential.
 Good developers know and recognize this need, and so they're usually somewhat accommodating in helping set up a test environment up to get you started.

 For example, I asked an engineer to explain, step-by-step, how I was to connect to an intermediary jump host server required at my work.
+This server required a configuration that controlled the responses from the API.
 After explaining how to do it, he made sure that I could successfully connect from a terminal prompt on my own, and I didn't let the discussion go until I was successful.

 Never let a developer say "Oh, you just do a, b, and c."
 Then you go back to your station and nothing works, or it's much more complicated than he or she let on.

 After I could connect successfully to the intermediary, I documented it in great detail.
 I even included a list of error messages I encountered and added them to a troubleshooting section.

 In setting up the test system, I also learned that part of my documentation was unnecessary.
 I thought that field engineers would need to configure a database with a particular code themselves, when it turns out that IT operations really does this configuration.
-I didn't realize this until I started to ask how to configure the database, and an engineer (a different one from the engineer who said the database would need configuration) said that I wouldn't be able to configure that myself.
+I didn't realize this until I started to ask how to configure the database, and an engineer (a different one from the engineer who said the database would need configuration) said that my audience wouldn't be able to do that configuration, so it shouldn't be in the documentation.

 It's little things like that, which you learn as you're going through the process yourself, that make accessing a test environment vital to good documentation.